Submit request or call to make an appointment.

-Tricuspid atresia is a congenital heart defect in which the heart’s tricuspid valve doesn’t develop.
+Tricuspid valve atresia is a congenital heart defect in which the heart’s tricuspid valve doesn’t develop.
 This means that blood can’t flow from the heart’s right atrium (upper receiving chamber) to the right ventricle (lower pumping chamber) as it should.
 Because of this, the right ventricle does not properly develop prior to birth.
 Therefore, the child will have a single functioning left ventricle as their only way to pump blood to their body and lungs.

-As the leading providers of pediatric heart care in Louisville and Southern Indiana, cardiothoracic surgeons at Norton Children’s Heart Institute are experienced with successfully treating tricuspid atresia.
-Our specialists have the skill and experience to know when tricuspid atresia needs surgery and when it can be treated without surgery.
+As the leading providers of pediatric heart care in Louisville and Southern Indiana, cardiothoracic surgeons at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, are experienced in successfully treating tricuspid valve atresia.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute have the skills and experience to provide a pinpoint diagnosis and develop a customized treatment plan for you and your child.

 Oxygen-poor blood passes through the right atrial hole into the left atrium, where it mixes with oxygen-rich blood.
 The left ventricle pumps most of the mixed blood out to the body, but some pushes through the VSD and the right ventricle to the lungs.

-Treatment for tricuspid atresia can improve the baby’s condition, but it can’t make the heart work like one without a defect.
-A child born with tricuspid atresia will regularly see a pediatric cardiologist throughout childhood and as an adult.
+Treatment for tricuspid valve atresia can improve the baby’s condition, but it can’t make the heart work like one without a defect.
+A child born with tricuspid valve atresia will regularly see a pediatric cardiologist throughout childhood and as an adult.

 A baby born with tricuspid atresia often has serious symptoms soon after birth because blood flow to the lungs is much lower than normal.

-Soon after birth, a newborn with tricuspid atresia usually will:
+A newborn with tricuspid atresia usually will: